A Spotlight on two of our AAT Apprentices, who are also Key Workers:

 Here’s a brief spotlight on them:

-Chloe joined us on the L3 Apprenticeship programme towards the end of 2018 working within SWAST as a Trainee Accountant.
-Chloe is an extremely bright student achieving consistently high scores and has been a delight to tutor throughout her programme.
+Chloe joined us on the L3 Apprenticeship program towards the end of 2018 working within SWAST as a Trainee Accountant.
+Chloe is an extremely bright student achieving consistently high scores and has been a delight to tutor throughout her program.
 Her knowledge of the inner workings of the Trust shows a strong understanding of how her apprenticeship and specific role can benefit SWAST and her systems abilities are a true asset to her team.

-Chloe’s programme is fully funded via the apprenticeship scheme and despite the current climate, we are still able to fully support Chloe and deliver the apprenticeship remotely.
+Chloe’s program is fully funded via the apprenticeship scheme and despite the current climate, we are still able to fully support Chloe and deliver the apprenticeship remotely.
 Chloe is therefore able to continue working and studying.
-Chloe regularly attends virtual drop-in sessions via MS Office 365 Teams which includes group video conferencing, file sharing and a group chat in which Chloe can connect with her tutor and fellow students.
+Chloe regularly attends virtual drop-in sessions via MS Office 365 Teams which includes group video conferencing, file sharing, and a group chat in which Chloe can connect with her tutor and fellow students.
 This helps to maintain a good routine and structure to her week.
 Once Chloe has completed her portfolio, we will guide her through the file uploading process, after which she will be able to attend her End Point Discussion via a Zoom conference call.

 Chloe has taken all the recent changes in her stride, focusing on the positives.
 Well done Chloe, we salute you and your commitment to your role and the contribution to your place of work!